Sanet Steenkamp

-Sanet Steenkamp (born 29 October 1972) is a Namibian educator and administrator, currently serving as Minister of Education, Innovation, Youth, Sport, Arts and Culture.
+Sanet Steenkamp (born 29 October 1972) is a Namibian educator and administrator, currently serving as Minister of Education, Innovation, Youth, Sports, Arts and Culture.
 She served as a Senior School Counselor in Oshana Region and as a Director of Education in Ohangwena Region.
 In 2015, she was appointed as the Executive Director of the Ministry of Education, Arts and Culture.

 In 2025, Steenkamp was appointed as a Member of Parliament.
-On 22 March 2025, she was appointed as the Minister of Education, Innovation, Youth, Sport, Arts and Culture.
+On 22 March 2025, she was appointed as the Minister of Education, Innovation, Youth, Sports, Arts and Culture.